DibyajyotiMishra/react-native-secure-video-player/README.md

 This makes use of react-native-video and expo-screen-capture.
 As a result we can prevent data leak in a way that users can neither take screenshots(only android) nor can record their screens (available for both android and ios).

-**NOTE: The demo app available here runns only on android. iOS app is available only on request.**
+**NOTE: The demo app available here runs only on android. iOS app is available only on request.**

 **Try this out from the link below:**